dcpurton/pgf-cmykshadings/README.md

 ### Colour models

+`pgf-cmykshadings` tries to produce shadings consistent with the currently selected `xcolor` colour model. `rgb`, `cmyk`, and `gray` are supported.

+**Note:** The colour model chosen for a shading is the based on the `xcolor` colour model *at the time the shading is created*.
+This is either when `\pgfdeclare*shading` is called with no optional argument or when `\pgfuseshading` is called if `\pgfdeclare*shading` was called with an optional argument.

-By default, `pgf-cmykshadings` will always produce CMYK shadings unless the current `xcolor` colour model is RGB, in which case an RGB shading will be produced.
-This is equivalent to using the `cmyk` package option.
+If the `xcolor` `natural` colour model is in use then the shading colour model will be `cmyk` by default (equivalent to passing the `cmyk` option to the `pgf-cmykshadings` package). `rgb` shadings can be output instead by passing the `rgb` option to the `pgf-cmykshadings` package.

-The package option `rgb` will always produce `rgb` shadings unless the current `xcolor` colour model is CMYK, in which case a CMYK shading will be produced.

-In practice this means that if you are using the natural colour model of `xcolor` you can still get mismatched colours if you, for example, create a shading from green (which is defined as RGB) to cyan (which is defined as CMYK).
+In practice this means that if you are using the `natural` colour model of `xcolor` you can still get mismatched colours if you, for example, create a shading from green (which is defined as RGB) to cyan (which is defined as CMYK).
 The shading has to pick one colour model and will look different to one of the solid colours.

-It is recommended to always load `xcolor` before before `pgf-cmykshadings` with either the `rgb` or `cmyk` option to avoid colour surprises.
+It is recommended to always load `xcolor` before `pgf-cmykshadings` with either the `rgb`, `cmyk`, or `gray` options to avoid colour surprises.

 ### Load order